H2ONaCl/backup9/README.md

 backup9
 =======
-A linux backup for your data; not your system and settings.
+A Linux backup for your data; not your system and settings and third-party applications.

 WHY YOU MIGHT WANT TO USE THIS BACKUP APPLICATION: